preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/community-rollup/index.rst.txt

 Community Rollup block
 =========================

-The purpose of this block is simply to list all or some of the Communities that is available in the Business Profile.
+The purpose of this block is simply to list all or some of the Communities that is available in one or more Business Profiles.

 Settings
 *************